Huzaifaahmed20/Huzaifaahmed20/README.md

 ### Hi there, I'm Huzaifa Ahmed 👋

 ## I'm Web and Mobile Application Developer!
+- 🔥 Currently working on [Flutter Provider Series][flutter-provider-series]!
-- 🔭 I’m currently working on a [Flutter Firebase Series][youtube-flutter-playlist]!
+- 🔭 Completed [Flutter Firebase Series][youtube-flutter-playlist]!
 - ⬛️  I had made the CLI Automation tool for flutter apps, for creating files (with starting code) and folders and dependency injection in an app [Stacked CLI][stacked-cli]⌨
 - ⌨ I Developed VSCode extension for ReactJS Developers ❤️️, try it out and don't forget to give your precious review and rating 🌟 [React Files][react-files]
 - 🌱  I’m currently moving towards more Open Source Projects.
-- 🥅  2020 Goals: Contribute more to Open Source projects and to grow my Youtube Channel to a good height.
+- 🥅  2021 Goals: Contribute more to Open Source projects and to grow my Youtube Channel to a good height.
-- ⚡  Fun fact: I love to make digital content.
+- ⚡  Fun fact: I love to play cricket.

 ### Connect with me: